0xdanelia/rxr/README.md

 ## Regular Expression Replacer
-A command line tool to *find + replace* using regular expressions.
+A command line tool to *find + replace* using regular expressions in linux.
 This tool uses Python's `re` module as its regex engine.

 ```